Peter Scheemakers: Other works in England

-Further works include memorials to the 1st and 2nd Dukes of Ancaster at Edenham, Lincolnshire; Lord Chancellor Hardwicke at Wimpole, Cambridgeshire; the Duke of Kent, his wives and daughters, at Flitton, Bedfordshire; the Earl of Shelburne, at Wycombe, Buckinghamshire; and the figure on the sarcophagus to Montague Sherrard Drake, at Amersham, Buckinghamshire.
+Further works include memorials to the 1st and 2nd Dukes of Ancaster at Edenham, Lincolnshire; Lord Chancellor Hardwicke at Wimpole, Cambridgeshire; the Duke of Kent, his wives and daughters, at Flitton, Bedfordshire; the 1st Earl of Shelburne, in All Saints Church, High Wycombe, Buckinghamshire; and the figure on the sarcophagus to Montague Sherrard Drake, at Amersham, Buckinghamshire.
 Another example of his work is the memorial to Topham Foote (or Foot) in the parish church of St John the Baptist Church, Windsor.
 This burial monument, which includes the young man's bust and the Foote family crest, greets visitors in the main High Street entrance, 300 ft from the Henry VIII gate to Windsor Castle.
 There is also a memorial to Sir Thomas Reeve, Chief Justice of the Common Pleas, 1736–37 in the church.

 Ireland

 In 1743, Mary Coghill erected the parish church of Clonturk (now Drumcondra Church) in memory of her brother Marmaduke Coghill, and placed in it a statue of her brother by Scheemakers.

 He also was the sculptor of fourteen of the busts in the Long Room of the Trinity College Library in Dublin, including James Ussher, William Shakespeare, John Milton, John Locke, Cicero, Homer, Aristotle and Socrates.